mohdsalman86/Styling-using-language-attributes-Arabic-and-English/README.md

-# Example/ styling using language attributes Arabic & English
+# Example with CSS Pseudo-classes / Styling using language attributes Arabic & English

-Further discussion of this usage can be found in the [W3C CSS specification](http://www.w3.org/TR/css3-selectors/#lang-pseudo).
+CSS Pseudo-classes / further discussion of this usage can be found in the [W3C CSS specification](http://www.w3.org/TR/css3-selectors/#lang-pseudo).